HMS Springer

 HMS Springer was an S-class submarine of the Royal Navy, and part of the Third Group built of that class.
 She was built by Cammell Laird and launched on 14 May 1945.
 So far, she has been the only boat of the Royal Navy to bear the name Springer.

 History

+Royal Navy Service

 Built as the Second World War was drawing to a close, she did not see much action.
 In 1953, she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.